DFE-Digital/login.dfe.public-api/README.md

 | 49  | Online Provider                                   |
 | 56  | Institution funded by other government department |
 | 57  | Academy secure 16 to 19                           |

-## Postman collection

-We do have a Postman workspace with some sample requests, which is available upon request on the Slack channel `dfe-sign-in`.